Defense Information System Network: Services

 The technical core of the DISN is provided by the capabilities built by DISA from 2002–2006 called the Global Information Grid-Bandwidth Expansion (GIG-BE).
 This program remains to this day the core of the services provided by DISA to serve the United States.
 As one of few on time, within budget, to required performance standard DoD ACAT 1AM programs, GIG-BE shows how a government integrated, contractor assisted acquisition can achieve transformational results.
 The $877 million programs was the largest DoD information technology transport structure ever built.
 GIG-BE created a ubiquitous "bandwidth-available" environment to improve national security intelligence, surveillance, reconnaissance, information assurance, and command and control at locations worldwide.
 After extensive component integration and operational testing, implementation began in early 2004 and extended through 2005.
 GIG-BE achieved initial operational capability (IOC) at six sites 30 Sept.
 2004.
 On 20 Dec.
 2005, the GIG-BE program achieved the milestone of full operational capability at all of the almost 100 Joint Staff approved sites.

 End-to-End

-As defined in CJCSI 6211.02C, Defense Information System Network (DISN) Policy and Responsibilities, 9 July 2008, end-to-end is defined as the fusion of requisite components to deliver a defined capability.
+As defined in CJCSI 6211.02C, Defense Information Systems Network (DISN) Policy and Responsibilities, 9 July 2008, end-to-end is defined as the fusion of requisite components to deliver a defined capability.
 For the GIG, this implies components from the user access and display devices and sensors to the various levels of networking and processing, associated applications, and related transport and management services.
 For DISN services, end-to-end encompasses service user to service user (e.g., PC-to-PC, phone-to-phone).